Argexitoo/Project2/README.md

 # Project's name
 ​
-Doggy
+Project 2
 ​
 ## Description
 ​
-It is an application to be able to meet people who have dogs and to be able to make group outings ​
+It is an application that allows you to meet people who have dogs in your area and connect with them to make group outings ​
 ## USER STORIES
 ​